 See 21:16 in the video for more context on this final myth.

 What mastering myths have you encountered before?
 What other topics would you like to see us cover on our YouTube channel next?
-Let us know in the comments below.
+Let us know in the comments section of the video.

 August 14, 2021